petrock99/phishingMLP/README.md

 The script will create timestamped directories in the _./results_ directory to write the results of each dataset & model configuration into.
 The timestamp corresponds to the start time of processing each dataset.
 The directory name is in the format _"dataset year-month-day at hour.minute.second"_, for example _"DS4Tan 22-10-21 at 20.52.08"_.
 Using a timestamp in the folder name helps create a semi-unique folder name to avoid name collisions and to help differentiate & compare the results from multiple datasets and runs.<br>
 <br>
-If a model configuration performance meets or excedes an accuracy threshold the results of the model configurations performance will be printed.
-Otherwise a short message expressing the models low performance is printed.
+If a model configuration performance meets or excedes an accuracy threshold the results of the model performance will be printed.
+The results include the accuracy of each fold and percentages for the overall accuracy, area under the ROC curve, Precision, Recall, F1, False Positive & False Negative as well as the Confusion Matrix.
+If the overall accuracy is below the threshold a short message expressing the models low performance is printed.
 This threshold is configurable via __--accuracy_threshold__.<br>
 <br>
 An image file for each model configuration containing the accuracy & loss graphs of each fold will be generated in the timestamped results directory.
 An example graph is shown below.
 The file name format is _"[hidden layer list]-learning rate-results.png"_.
 For example, _"[50, 50]-0.001-results.png"_ represents a model configuration with two hidden layers with 50 nodes each and a learning rate of 0.001. _Training AUC_ & _Validation AUC_ represent the training and validation area under the ROC curve. _Max Val Accuracy_ and _Min Val Loss_, represented by the green dots in the graphs, indicates the maximum accuracy & minimum loss achieved during validation. _Min Val Loss_ also indicates the epoch at which the model state was saved for use during testing.
 <br>
 <center><img src="./example-graphs/results.png" alt="Example Results Graph" width="700" style="border:1px solid black;"/></center><br>
 <br>

 At the start of every run, a metrics file is created in the timestamped results directory with the format _"dataset-metrics.txt"_.
 For example, _"DS4Tan-metrics.txt"_.
-This file contains information about the dataset and model configuration as well as a list of results from each model that was processed.
+This file contains information about the dataset and model configuration.
+In addition it contains a list of results from each model that was processed.
 This includes the model configuration, data points about each fold, overall accuracy and other metrics to help analyze the performance of the model.
 This results list is sorted by accuracy in descending order and is continually updated throughout training.
 This allows the user to monitor the performance of each configuration live and get a good sense of how well the models are performing.
 One common method to view changes to a file live is by using the _watch -head_ command.
 It will keep the beginning of the file pinned to the top of the terminal window so the model configuration with the highest accuracy at that moment is always visible.
-The script will print out the proper command, and path to the metrics file, at the beginning of each run for easy copy and pasting into a separate terminal window.<br>
+The script will print out the proper command, and path to the metrics file, at the beginning of each run, for easy copying and pasting into a separate terminal window.<br>

 ```
 -- Dataset 'DS4Tan.csv' --